lerna/lerna/commands/version/README.md

 # uses the next semantic version(s) value and this skips `Select a new version for...` prompt
 ```

-When run with this flag, `lerna version` will skip the version selection prompt and [increment](https://github.com/npm/node-semver#functions) the version by that keyword.
+When this positional parameter is passed, `lerna version` will skip the version selection prompt and [increment](https://github.com/npm/node-semver#functions) the version by that keyword.
 You must still use the `--yes` flag to avoid all prompts.

 #### "Graduating" prereleases